Visit Investors & Advisors Site | Support |

 Driving Sustainable Progress: Our Proactive Engagement Approach

-Global Value Transition actively engages with companies like Exxon.
-With some companies, we escalate our engagement to ensure that they continue to make progress toward sustainability, whether through proxy voting or, in some cases, board-level conversations.
+We actively engage with the companies we invest in.
+With some companies, we escalate our engagement activities to ensure that the company continues to progress toward sustainability, whether through proxy voting or, in some cases, board-level conversations.

-As part of our well-defined engagement plan, we identify KPIs for each company that set a baseline for improvement and allow us to measure progress toward sustainability.
-Figure 1 details some of the specific KPIs we developed for Exxon.
+As part of our engagement plan, we identify KPIs for each company that set a baseline for improvement and allow us to measure progress toward sustainability.
+Figure 1 details some of the specific KPIs we monitor for Exxon.

 Figure 1 | Monitoring Exxon’s Carbon Footprint

-Representative KPIs we evaluate to determine the company’s progress toward sustainability
+Representative KPIs measuring the company’s progress toward sustainability

 Authors